ashiq24/BEENE/README.md

 ## Usage
 ### calculating LISI metric with non-linear embedding

 Lisi is a batch effect estimation metric [Link](https://github.com/immunogenomics/LISI).
-With the **BEENE** package LISI metric can be calculated directly using non-linear embedding.
+With the **BEENE** package LISI metric can be calculated using non-linear embedding directly from the data.
 The class **beene_model** contains all necessery function implemented

 #### Description and parameters of major functions
 ```java